Five simple ways to protect yourself online

 Twenty years ago, our parents told us to never get into a car with a stranger or talk to people on the internet.
 But today we use the internet to call strangers before hopping in their cars.

 It doesn’t matter if you’re a child or retirement age, you need to be practicing sound online safety.
-This doesn’t mean you have to go all secret agent, destroying your phone after you use it or bouncing your IP address of off ten thousand different locations before checking your email.
+This doesn’t mean you have to go all secret agent, destroying your phone after you use it or bouncing your IP address such as 192.168.1.1 off of ten thousand different locations before checking your email.

 But you do need to be aware of some safe, common sense security measures.